-AI can be programmed to avoid these types of biases by ignoring this information when screening resumes.
-The nice thing about AI is that unlike human biases, it’s much easier to audit and remove those biases from algorithms if they’re found.
+AI can be programmed to reduce these types of biases by ignoring this information when screening resumes.
+The nice thing about AI is that unlike human biases, it’s much easier to audit and reduce those biases from algorithms if they’re found.

 According to the Dice report, 40% of Gen Xers (aged 39-53) feel discouraged to apply for jobs due to their age.

 Research has found that this discouragement might even start from the job description: wording used in job postings may be a barrier for attracting a diversity of candidates.

 Phrases such as “new graduates welcome” are clearly age-targeted but less obvious wording such as “looking for a rock star” may also turn off older candidates.

 3. Include age-related diversity in your employer branding

 A Software Advice survey found that 51% of job applicants are more attracted to job postings that contain images and videos.

 Create a media-rich career site with images and videos that demonstrate diversity in the age of your employees and leadership to help decrease age-related bias.